MAXHUB announces the E2 Series Interactive Flat Panel for better education outcomes

 The E2 Series is equipped with a 4K, high-contrast screen, meaning that images, text and handwriting are rendered with incredible sharpness and professional-grade colour accuracy.

-Ease of writing is also a key feature, with Zero Bonding technology, a double nib design, up to 40 touch points*, and writing latency less than 40ms.
+Ease of writing is also a key feature, with Zero Bonding technology, a double nib design, and up to 40 touch points*.
+Speed and connectivity will also come without issue, with the E2 having less than 40ms writing latency.

 Smart, secure and reliable